binh234/AI-ML/009_ImageSuperResolution/README.md

 ![psnr](images/psnr.png)

-Here, MSE represents the pixel-wise Mean Squared Error between the images, and “M” is the maximum possible pixel value in an image (for 8-bit RGB images, we are used to M=255).
+Here, MSE represents the pixel-wise Mean Squared Error between the images, and "M" is the maximum possible pixel value in an image (for 8-bit RGB images, we are used to M=255).
 The higher the value of PSNR (in decibels/dB), the better the reconstruction quality.

 ### SSIM